 - submit a current resume' or curriculum vita.

-The Master of Science in Management with a concentration in Supply Chain Management requires completion of 33 credit hours.
+The Master of Science in Supply Chain Management requires completion of 33 credit hours.

-- complete a minimum of 33 semester hours as listed below.
-No more than 30 percent of the total degree hours dual-listed as undergraduate/graduate hours can be counted toward the degree;
+- complete 33 semester hours as listed below.
+No more than 30 percent of the total degree hours dual-listed as 5000-level undergraduate/graduate hours can be counted toward the degree.

 MGMT 6200 - Lean Project Management Principles